-Choosing someone to be your husband or wife is one of the most important and often scary decisions of life.
+Choosing a husband or wife is one of the most important (and often scary) decisions of life.

-It’s certainly not a decision to be left to good fortune.
+It’s certainly not a decision to leave to good fortune.
 As with other important decisions, it’s wise to seek wise counsel about what to look for in a future mate.

 Some of the headings below are from a few of the articles I use in the class.
 The various lists provide excellent points for discussions with friends or in premarital counseling and small groups.
 If you’re interested in any of the articles that go with the different lists below, let us know by email (email@example.com)